• Skip to primary navigation

 Use a 1:1 ratio, just like with salt pork.
 Slice it thin or shred it for the best texture.

-Personal tip: Crispy bits of smoked chicken can add a delightful crunch.
+Personal tip: Crispy bits of smoked chicken can add a nice crunch.
 This substitute makes our meals hearty without the extra fat.

 Frequently Asked Questions